kommander/aden/docs/introduction.md

 `echo "<h1>Hello {{name}}</h1>" > index.html`

 You Browser should greet you with `Hello {{name}}`.
-Now, that can be done with any static.
+Now, that can be done with any static file server.
 Let's see if you like this:

 `echo "alert('woa')" > index.js`